-GenAI: A system capable of generating new text, images, or other media in response to prompts, based on data that exists.
+GenAl: A system capable of generating new text, images, or other media in response to prompts, based on data that exists.

-Large Language Models (LLMs): A type of Al program that is trained on large amounts of data and can perform natural language processing tasks by analyzing and understanding text.

-Examples include: Claude, Gemini, GPT, and Llama.
+Large Language Models (LLMs): A type of Al model that can perform natural language processing, which allows neural networks to both "understand" and respond in human language.
+LLMs form the basis of chatbots (e.g., ChatGPT, Claude, Gemini, Llama) and represent the key breakthrough that catapulted GenAl into the public eye.
 Traditional/Classical AI: A system that focuses on performing a specific task intelligently.
 It responds to a set of inputs and has the capability to learn from data and make decisions or predictions based on that data.
 This AI has been the most prevalent for more than 60 years.